-After final judging there are 11 outstanding winners, from 10 different countries.
+In 2018 there were 11 outstanding winners, from 10 different countries.

 Intentional Project Awards (£10,000 each), went to the following young and newly developing projects:

 Jewels in the Desert (Algeria)

 Terrena, Cocreating with Nature (Bolivia)

 Young Project Awards (£20,000 each) went to three winners that have a proven track record and are seeking to expand or develop.

 Established Project Awards (£25,000 each) went to two organisations considered to be beacons of regeneration that have withstood the test of time: